Raspberry Pi Project – A 1960s wallbox interfaced with Sonos

 The Wallbox can handle 100 tracks.
 I had to get these into a parsable list for the Sonos code but also to print up some cards to go in the Jukebox.
 The Spotify API is also shocking.
 The best course of action I found was to use the Spotify play button generator to make an HTML page with the playlist data and then parse it with some throw-away code.
 Here’s the throw-away code.
 Don’t judge me…

 Being a budding designer in my spare time, I knocked up some track card templates in Microsoft Paint.
 These are below:

 I then used some more throw-away code to populate these with the track info.
 That throw-away code is here.
 Again, don’t judge!

-I may have stumbled across a loophole in the StaplesWikipedia: Staples, Inc. is a large United States office supply chain store, with over 3,000 stores worldwide in 26 countries.
-Headquartered in Framingham, Massachusetts, the company has retail stores serving cu... pricing system as they printed these on cards and individually cut them all out for not a lot of money.
+I may have stumbled across a loophole in the StaplesWikipedia: Staples, Inc. is an American multinational office supply retailing corporation, with over 3,000 stores worldwide in 26 countries.
+Headquartered in Framingham, Massachusetts, the company has retail sto... pricing system as they printed these on cards and individually cut them all out for not a lot of money.

 The Finished Article